bids-standard/bids-specification/src/05-derivatives/01-introduction.md

 -   When the derivatives chain involves outputs derived from a single raw input, `source_keywords` MUST be the entire source filename, with the ommission of the source suffix and extension.
-One exception to this rule is filename keywords that are no longer relevant (such as `sub-` in the case of group level derivatives).
+One exception to this rule is filename keywords that are no longer relevant.
 Depending on the nature of the derivative file, the suffix can either be the same as the source file if that suffix is still appropriate, or a new appropriate value selected from the controlled list.

 -   There is no prohibition against identical filenames in different derived datasets, although users should be aware of the potential ambiguity this can